Google Pixel 9a review: The Energizer Pixel

 In terms of specific 9a downgrades, the 8GB of memory has little noticeable impact on day-to-day browsing or Android gaming, aside from some occasional lag while editing photos.
 However, it does restrict a few Gemini Nano-powered features that require on-device AI, which I'll address in the software section.

 You also get Wi-Fi 6e, though the 9a adds more antennas with 2x2 MIMO.
 Whether I used wireless or cellular over the Exynos modem, I didn't notice any connectivity issues, dropped calls, or slow downloads over Google Fi.
-Your mileage may vary based on your network and region; if you're at all concerned, snag a Pixel 9 for Wi-Fi 7 and a newer modem.
+Your mileage may vary based on your network and region; if you're concerned, consider getting a Pixel 9 with Wi-Fi 7 and a newer modem.

 Google Pixel 9a: Battery life & charging